suki2691/ubuntu_dialogs/README.md

 - Counted the occurence of the bigrams

 ## Approach used for Question 2-
-- Removed random user name references from the chat data of the given file
+- I noticed that many of the messages had references of user names.
+So I found the set of distinct user names and added that set to the stop words list from nltk to create a new stop words list.
+This took care of user names appearing in the chat logs.
 - Extracted the nouns from the sentences from the given dialog file
 - Fit an NMF model to identify the main topics